greenhat-art/stick-castle/README.md

 # stickCastle
-A small useless but fun stick castle made with p5js and the matter.js engine.
+A stick castle made with p5js and the matter.js engine.